Office: 651-793-1544 TTY: 651-772-7687

-Through advocacy, academic advising, and educational and social programs, the LGBTQA Support Services is designed to enhance the educational experience of all LGBTQA students and their allies at Metropolitan State.
+Through advocacy, academic advising, educational and social programs, LGBTQA support services are designed to enhance the educational experience of all LGBTQ students and their allies at Metropolitan State.
 The office serves all members of the Metropolitan State community interested in gaining a better understanding the LGBTQA community.

-Members of the Metropolitan State community who wish to become recognized allies attend a two-session workshop and are provided with ally buttons and rainbow triangle stickers to display in their offices.
+Members of the Metropolitan State community who wish to become recognized allies attend a two-session workshop and are provided with ally buttons and Ally stickers to display in their offices.

 Our organization endeavors to provide a safe, accepting environment for Metropolitan State students through mutual support and informational social activities.

 Lavender Bridge has evolved into an active organization that offers a variety of opportunities for Metropolitan State LGBTQA students, their friends, families and allies.
 Join us and thousands of others as we take part in:

 - Check out the GSSSO book collection on our Library Thing catalog